 - Wyndham Hotels: Get 4% to 5% back depending on the brand.
 This means you can earn 8X Wyndham points plus up to 5% cash back at Wyndham hotels!

-- Chevron: Get 2% back.
+Get 2% back.
 This means you can earn 8X Wyndham points plus 2% cash back at Chevron gas stations!
+Unfortunately it looks like this rebate is no longer available.

-Do you think you’ll be applying for any of the Wyndham Rewards Earner Cards?
+Do you think you’ll apply for any of the Wyndham Rewards Earner Cards?